PaulMcClernan/OpenXTalk-macOS-Native-App-Tools/README.md

 Feel free to modify, branch, or include any part of it in your own Builder projects.
-If you do so you must publish your source .lcb in accordance to GPL3 so others can learn from it.
+If you do so you must publish your source .lcb in accordance to GPLv3 license so that others can learn from it.

 https://www.buymeacoffee.com/PaulMcClernan